MasterCATZ/solar-observatory/README.md

-I have 3 rows of panels, so I have some location labeling for these 3 arrays.
+I have 3 arrays of panels, so I have some location labeling for these 3 arrays to measure AMPS of each string.
 If you wish to label your panels just replace the `serials` map in scrape.py and rebuild the container.

 ![dashboard](https://github.com/petercable/solar-observatory/blob/master/screenshot.png)